cyberbotics/AROSYS/README.md

 ![SystemWebotsPioneer3DXNavigation](SystemWebotsPioneer3DXNavigation/model/SystemWebotsPioneer3DXNavigationComponentArchitecture.jpg)

 ### SystemWebotsRobotino3Navigation
 This system shows a complete example of communication between a [lidar sensor](https://cyberbotics.com/doc/guide/lidar-sensors) (`ComponentWebotsLidar`) used by a [Robotino 3](https://cyberbotics.com/doc/guide/robotino3) robot (`ComponentWebotsRobot`) to navigate in a square arena filled with obstacles.
-It works with the new components developped to use Webots.
+It works with the new components developed to use Webots.

 ![SystemWebotsRobotino3Navigation](SystemWebotsRobotino3Navigation/model/SystemWebotsRobotino3NavigationComponentArchitecture.jpg)